dataclay/cli-tools/README.md

 ###On Apple OSX
 Invoking Templater via the command line on OSX involves the use of the `osascript` command which is the AppleScript interpreter for OSX.
 Use one of the provided AppleScript files to launch the specific version of After Effects you want to use with Templater's CLI.
 For example, if you want to launch Adobe After Effects CC 2014 with the CLI then choose `templater-CC2014.applescript`, but if you want to launch Adobe After Effects CC 2015 choose `templater-CC2015.applescript`.

 The following is the general format for invoking Templater's CLI *from within a project directory* as outlined above.

-`osascript {AppleScript launch file} `
+`osascript {AppleScript launch file}  {ui}`

-In practice, the actual command line would look like this if we wanted to launch AE CC2015
+In practice, the actual command line would look like this if we wanted to launch AE CC2015 without a user interface.

 `osascript templater-CC2015.applescript`